 Our ADMs operate autonomously in environments, such as shopping malls, parking lots and stadiums, that are surrounded by various moving and stationary physical obstacles and by humans and vehicles.
 Such environments are prone to collisions, unintended interactions and various other incidents, regardless of our technology.
-Therefore, there is a possibility that our ADMs may be involved in a collision with any number of such as a possibility that our ADMs may be involved in a collision with any number of such as a possibility that our ADMs may be involved in a collision with any number of such as a possibility that our ADMs may be involved in a collision with any number of such as a possibility that our ADMs may be involved in a collision with any number of unpredictable and reintended.
+Therefore, there is a possibility that our ADMs may be involved in a collision with any number of such obstacles.
+Our ADMs contain a number of advanced sensors that are designed to effectively prevent any such incidents and are intended to stop any motion at the detection of intervening objects.
+Nonetheless, real-life environments, especially those in crowded areas, are unpredictable and situations may arise in which the ADMs may not perform as intended.
 Recent highly publicized incidents of autonomous vehicle and human interactions have focused consumer attention on the safety of such systems.
 We continuously test the ADMs in a number of unpredictable environments and continue to improve each model's obstacle-sensing and crash-prevention technology.
 Furthermore, the maximum speed of the ADMs typically does not exceed 3 mph, which is not different from normal human walking pace and is unlikely to lead to any significant damage.
 However, there can be no assurance that a collision, with property or with humans, will not occur, which could damage the ADM, or lead to personal injury or property damage and may subject us to lawsuits.
 Moreover, any such incident, even without damage, may lead to adverse publicity for us.
 Such lawsuits or adverse publicity would negatively affect our brand and harm our business, prospects, financial condition and operating results.